Quantum teleportation: Quantum teleportation over 143 km

 Zeilinger's group developed an experiment using active feed-forward in real time and two free-space optical links, quantum and classical, between the Canary Islands of La Palma and Tenerife, a distance of over 143 kilometers.
+The results were published in 2012.
 In order to achieve teleportation, a frequency-uncorrelated polarization-entangled photon pair source, ultra-low-noise single-photon detectors and entanglement assisted clock synchronization were implemented.
 The two locations were entangled to share the auxiliary state:

 La Palma and Tenerife can be compared to the quantum characters Alice and Bob.
 Alice and Bob share the entangled state above, with photon 2 being with Alice and photon 3 being with Bob.
 A third party, Charlie, provides photon 1 (the input photon) which will be teleported to Alice in the generalized polarization state:

 where the complex numbers $\alpha$ and $\beta$ are unknown to Alice or Bob.

 Alice will perform a Bell-state measurement (BSM) that randomly projects the two photons onto one of the four Bell states with each one having a probability of 25%.
 Photon 3 will be projected onto $|\phi\rangle$, the input state.
 Alice transmits the outcome of the BSM to Bob, via the classical channel, where Bob is able to apply the corresponding unitary operation to obtain photon 3 in the initial state of photon 1.
 Bob will not have to do anything if he detects the $|\psi^-\rangle_{12}$ state.
 Bob will need to apply a $\pi$ phase shift to photon 3 between the horizontal and vertical component if the $|\psi^+\rangle_{12}$ state is detected.

 The results of Zeilinger's group concluded that the average fidelity (overlap of the ideal teleported state with the measured density matrix) was 0.863 with a standard deviation of 0.038.
 The link attenuation during their experiments varied between 28.1 dB and 39.0 dB, which was a result of strong winds and rapid temperature changes.
 Despite the high loss in the quantum free-space channel, the average fidelity surpassed the classical limit of 2/3.
 Therefore, Zeilinger's group successfully demonstrated quantum teleportation over a distance of 143 km.